-- these limits govern quantum, nature and tenor of exposure.
-Typically the Bank will no longer enter into transactions in excess of one year other than in its real estate activity or for strategic customers or counterparties of appropriate credit quality; - the Bank takes cash collateral for a significant portion of its exposures and employs other risk mitigants to the extent possible.
-Other mitigants include back-to-back commitments from financial institutions of acceptable quality, or security; - liquidity buffers are only used to purchase the securities of OECD governments and multilateral development bank fixed and floating rate securities which qualify as High Quality Liquid Assets under the PRA's Liquidity Coverage Ratio regime; and - other surplus liquidity is primarily placed with or invested in the bonds of highly rated financial institutions.
+- A framework of concentration limits and guidelines which diversify the risk of excessive exposure to individual countries, regions or sectors and to individual counterparties within those concentrations; - Limits are established for individual countries and counterparties based on their grading; - These limits govern quantum, nature and tenor of exposure.
+Typically the Bank will no longer enter into transactions in excess of one year other than in its real estate activity or for strategic customers or counterparties of appropriate credit quality; - The Bank takes cash collateral for a significant portion of its exposures and employs other risk mitigants to the extent possible.
+Other mitigants include distribution via sale of back-to-back commitments from financial institutions including banks or insurance companies of acceptable quality, or security; - Liquidity buffers are only used to purchase fixed and floating securities issued by of OECD governments and multilateral development bank which qualify as High Quality Liquid Assets under the PRA's Liquidity Coverage Ratio regime; and - Other surplus liquidity is primarily placed with or invested in the bonds of highly rated financial institutions.